Naim-Howlader/bijoy-unicode-converter/README.md

 This package was created to simplify the process of converting Bangla text from Bijoy fonts to Unicode in modern JavaScript projects.
 It ensures your Bangla text is properly rendered across web applications and can be used in databases, React components, or any front-end framework without worrying about font-based encoding issues.

 ---

+## 📦 License

+MIT License — free to use and modify.

+---